-The ML source script and configuration are trusted.
-The ML framework and the compiler are trusted for integrity of the computation-i.e., to compile the model defined in the ML script correctly into a manifest and IPU binaries.
-In multiparty configurations (involving parties that do not trust one another), these assumptions can be met by having all parties review the script and configuration for the workload, then confirm that they all locally compile to the same manifest and binaries.
-Each party is trusted with the integrity and confidentiality of the data streams they provide for the computation; in particular, honest parties are trusted to correctly encrypt their data streams with a fresh encryption key, and to release this key to IPUs only after verifying their attestation report.
+The ML source script and high-level configuration are trusted.
+The ML framework and the Poplar compiler are trusted for integrity of the computation-i.e., to compile the model defined in the ML script correctly into a manifest and binaries that run on the IPU.

+In multi-party configurations (involving parties that do not trust one another), these assumptions can be addressed by having all parties review the script and configuration for the workload, then confirm that they all locally compile to the same manifest and binaries.
+Each party is trusted with the integrity and confidentiality of the data streams they provide for the computation; in particular, honest parties are trusted to correctly encrypt their data streams with a fresh data encryption key, and to release this key to IPUs only after verifying their attestation report.